mulesoft/mule-assembly-verifier-plugin/README.md

 Mule Assembly Verifier is a Maven 3 plugin providing fine-grained validation of the assembly/distribution contents.

-## How Stable is It?

-The plugin has been developed for a Mule project and used by its builds for several years now.
-If it's good enough for a project with ~100 modules, chances are it's good enough for your case, too :) Recent version had major improvements and is no longer tied to Mule - the validation became generic.
-The Mule name is the (beloved) legacy in the name and nothing else.

 ## Isn't There a Standard 'Maven' Way of Doing the Same?

 Kind of.
 Recent versions of the assembly plugin added flags for strict filter matching, but it's a drop in the bucket of